Tenali Ramakrishna (film): Cast and crew

 Ranga approached Bhanumathi Ramakrishna to play Krishnasani.
-Initially disinterested, Bhanumathi accepted the offer because of Ranga's association as a cinematographer for films produced by her production company Bharani Pictures.
-Tenali Ramakrishna is the only film where Bhanumathi shared the screen with both Rama Rao and Nageswara Rao at once.
+Initially uninterested, Bhanumathi accepted the offer because of Ranga's association as a cinematographer for the films produced by her production company Bharani Pictures.
+Tenali Ramakrishna is the only film where Bhanumathi shared the screen simultaneously with both Rama Rao and Nageswara Rao.
 Vangara Venkata Subbaiah, Sandhya, R. Balasaraswathi Devi, Jamuna, Lakshmikantha, Venkumamba and Master Venkateshwar were cast in key supporting roles.
 Kamaraju appeared as Emperor Babur, and Mikkilineni made a brief appearance as Ramakrishna's relative Kanakaraju.

 Viswanathan–Ramamoorthy were signed to compose the soundtrack and background score for both the versions.
 Ranga's brother-in-law B. N. Haridas worked as the cinematographer.
 However, Ranga was credited as the film's director of photography with Haridas.
 P. G. Mohan edited the film.
 Vali and Ganga were the art directors, and V. K. Srinivasan was the film's production manager.
 Chopra and Gopalakrishnan choreographed the dance sequences.

 Music

 Viswanathan–Ramamoorthy composed the soundtrack and background score, with Samudrala penning the lyrics for the songs and poems.
 Ghantasala, Madhavapeddi Satyam, P. Leela, P. Susheela, Balasaraswathi and A. P. Komala were the soundtrack's playback singers.
 Bhanumathi provided vocals as the playback singer for the songs featuring her.
 The song "Chesedi Yemito" was composed using the Sindhu Bhairavi raga.
 "Neevega Raja Neevega" and "Jhan Jhan Kankanamulu" are based on the Shanmukhapriya and Shuddha Saveri ragas.
 The song "Chandana Charchita", an ashtapadi adapted from Gita Govinda written by the Sanskrit poet Jayadeva, was composed using the Mohanam raga.
 When Ghantasala refused to take money for the 14 poems he sang, Ranga went to his home and gave his wife Savithri Ghantasala one hundred rupees for each poem.
 Ramakoti, who played a washer man in the film, sang the song "Akathayipilla Mooka".

-The soundtrack, marketed by HMV Records, was released on 1 December 1956.
+The soundtrack, marketed by His Master's Voice, was released on 1 December 1956.
 The songs received positive reviews from the critics after the film's release.
-A review dated 27 January 1956 in Swatantra said: "The songs help the film greatly, with all the singers performing very well, though the ones sung by Bhanumathi could have been much better[sic]".
+A review dated 27 January 1956 in Swatantra said: "The songs help the film greatly, with all the singers performing very well, though the ones sung by Bhanumathi could have been much better [sic]".
 The reviewer also found the background score "generally effective", and "exceptional" at times.
 Zameen Raithu, in its review dated 10 February 1956, praised Samudrala for adapting Jayadeva's ashtapadi and other complicated poems and not "compromising" for the common audience to understand.
 However, the reviewer was critical of the grammatical and pronunciation errors made by the singers and actors in the film.
-The songs "Theerani Naa Korikale", "Chandana Charchita", "Jhan Jhan Kankanamulu" and "Gandupilli Menumarachi" gained popularity post release.
+The songs "Theerani Naa Korikale", "Chandana Charchita", "Jhan Jhan Kankanamulu", and "Gandupilli Menumarachi" gained popularity post release.